pabloripoll/docker-laravel-11-php-fpm-8/README.md

 ## Directories Structure

 Directories and main files on a tree architecture description.
-Main `/docker` directory has `/nginx-php` directory separated in case of needing to be included other container service directory with its specific contents
+The `/infrastructure` directory has `/nginx-php` directory separated in case of needing to be included other container service directory with its specific contents
 ```
 .
 │
-├── docker
+├── infrastructure
 │   │
 │   ├── nginx-php
 │   │   ├── docker